-Yorkshire's beautiful and often dramatic scenery brings thousands of visitors to the region who arrive every year to enjoy a long weekend, summer holiday or a short break in the magnificent Yorkshire countryside.
+Yorkshire's beautiful and often dramatic scenery brings thousands of visitors to the region who arrive every year to enjoy a long weekend, summer holiday or a short break in the magnificent Northern countryside.
 Affectionately known to the locals as ‘God’s own Country’, the county has a unique charm of its own.

 As the UK's largest county, Yorkshire has a diverse cultural and physical landscape.
-Urban areas such as Leeds, Bradford, Sheffield and Hull contrast with the rural North Yorkshire Moors, Yorkshire Dales and Yorkshire Wolds.
+Urban areas such as Leeds, Bradford, Sheffield and Hull contrast with the rural North York Moors, Yorkshire Dales and Yorkshire Wolds.

 A Yorkshire cottage holiday is a great choice and is sure to restore and revitalise.
 You will want to return again and again.